bbaassssiiee/lunchbox/workshop/lesson-09/README.txt

 # lesson-09 Roles

 MOTTO: Keep it simple.

-TIP: Separate top level playbooks by role
+Don't do everything yourself.

+Grouping content by 'roles' allows easy sharing of roles with other users.
-Roles are ways of automatically loading certain vars_files, tasks, and handlers based on a known file structure.
-Grouping content by roles also allows easy sharing of roles with other users.
+Roles are ways of automatically loading certain files, tasks, vars_files, and handlers based on a known file structure.

-Your database playbook at the highest level will show the plays for each group of hosts involved.
-The play can have your custom pre_tasks and post_tasks, and for the rest, this is implemented as separate hosts.
+The playbook 'dbservers.yml' playbook shows that a play can have custom pre_tasks and post_tasks, and for the rest, be implemented as standard roles.
+I made a simple role for NTP, and a larger one for SSH.
+And, uploaded a role to Galaxy.

 ---